-When I joined Neurofeedback Training Co. in NYC as a trainer and psychotherapist, I was curious to see how doing the neurofeedback on myself would affect me.
-After using
+When I joined Neurofeedback Training Co. in NYC as a neurofeedback trainer and psychotherapist, I was curious to see how doing the neurofeedback on myself would affect me.

 In the summer of 2010, during a brunch after a meditation program I led, a participant handed me the book, A Symphony in the Brain, by the New York Times science writer, Jim Robbins.
 He asked if I would give him my opinion about this new type of